ieeeupsb/workshop_STM32/guides/ex1-blink.md

 ![IDE MCU Chooser](figs/ide_mcu_chooser.png)

 You can filter by the number of pins you need, number of SPI, UART, a lot of other interfaces and hardware features.
 In this case we have already done this for you and we gave you a **STM32F103C8**.
-You can search for it on the search bar on the upper left and click "Next".
+You can search for it on the search bar on the upper left and click **Next**.

-Then you can give the project a name and click "Finish".
+Then you can give the project a name and click **Finish**.

 ![IDE Project](figs/ide_project.png)

-It will ask you if you want to open STM32CubeMx perspective, it is recommended that you check "Remember my decision" and then click "Yes" to see the STM32F103C8 in all its glory.
+It will ask you if you want to open STM32CubeMx perspective, it is recommended that you check **Remember my decision** and then click **Yes** to see the STM32F103C8 in all its glory.

 ![IDE STM32CubeMX Perspective](figs/ide_mx_perspective.png)